 "We did a beautiful job, if I do say so myself," Stacy remarked.

-"Let's just hope that mean old Grinch doesn't sneak down the chimney and try to steal our tree," Kelly teased his son.
-"Or even worse, the presents Santa will put beneath it on Christmas Eve."
+"Let's just hope that mean old Mr. Grinch doesn't sneak down the chimney and try to steal our tree," Kelly teased his son.
+"Or even worse, take all the presents Santa will put underneath it on Christmas Eve."

 Her son looked at her questioningly, and she pointed toward the fireplace mantel.